bytecodealliance/rfcs/accepted/wasmtime-debugging-v2.md

 The general simplifying assumption behind the design is that we record *an entire store*, and trace all interactions across the store boundary so that we can replay them.

-The key choice that makes this tracing feasible is that we focus on recording *Wasm components*, which by specification must not export their memory; shared-memory interactions are the bane of any tracing scheme, and this approach manages the complexity by instead hooking the explicit canonical-ABI-specified writes of structured data into the component's linear memory.
+The most challenging (from a performance point of view) kind of interaction to trace is an update to Wasm memory from the host side: for example, as a response to a hostcall requesting an IO read into a guest buffer.
+Semantically this is straightforward: we augment the APIs that provide slices of guest memory to the host code so that they record which areas of memory become "dirty" (if granted mutable access).
+This could become expensive if the host code is careless and takes a slice of the entire memory, however.
+One aspect of our approach that eases this cost, and makes it more likely that traces will be compact and "precise" (recording only what is necessary to reproduce the run), is interaction with the *Wasm component model* and its *canonical ABI*, which specifies exactly which memory addresses a hostcall may mutate.

-The prototype linked above provides trace and replay modes via Wasmtime's `Config`, but requires the host to initiate calls and other interactions with the store; calls from the component back *out* to the host are recorded and replayed.
+The prototype linked above provides trace and replay modes via Wasmtime's `Config`, but requires the host to initiate calls and other interactions with the store; calls from the guest back *out* to the host are recorded and replayed.
 In the final form, we plan to record *both* directions, i.e., the host's calls into Wasm (recording the arguments to calls), and the Wasm's calls back to the host (recording the return values from calls).
 We will then provide two new abstractions at the host API level: a `Trace`, which is analogous to a `Module` as a static entity that can be executed, and a `Replay`, which is analogous to an `Instance` as one dynamic execution of a